UniMath/agda-unimath/src/metric-spaces/cauchy-approximations-metric-quotients-of-pseudometric-spaces.lagda.md

         ( lim))
       ( const-cauchy-approximation-Pseudometric-Space
         ( pseudometric-metric-quotient-Pseudometric-Space A)
-        ( map-metric-quotient-Pseudometric-Space A x))
+        ( unit-map-metric-quotient-Pseudometric-Space A x))
       ( λ d α β →
         sim-eq-Pseudometric-Space
           ( pseudometric-metric-quotient-Pseudometric-Space A)
           ( lim)
-          ( map-metric-quotient-Pseudometric-Space A x)
+          ( unit-map-metric-quotient-Pseudometric-Space A x)
           ( inv
             ( eq-set-quotient-equivalence-class-set-quotient
               ( equivalence-relation-sim-Pseudometric-Space A)